 Web Inventory of Transcribed and Translated Talks

-all video recordings of its talks, English subtitles and their translations in more than 80 languages.
+all video recordings of its talks, English subtitles and their translations in more than one hundred languages.
 In order to make this collection of talks more effectively usable by the research community, the original textual contents are redistributed here, together with MT benchmarks and processing tools.

 For a detailed description of this corpus, read: